-In consultation with the organiser, the FIVB will authorize and approve the Specific ompetition Regulations.
+In consultation with the organiser, the relevant Confederation will authorize and approve the Competition Regulations.
+The timing of these events shall be subject to approval by the FIVB.
 The categories and governing bodies are as follows:

 - a.
 Continental Senior Championships: Confederations; - b.
-Continental Men's and Women's U20/U21Championships: Confederations; - c.
-Continental U18/U19 Championships: Confederations; - d.
+Continental Senior Club Championships: Confederations - c.
+Continental Age Group Championships: Confederations; - d.
 Continental Games: Olympic Continental bodies & Confederations; - e.
-Regional Games: Olympic regional bodies & Confederations; and f.
+Regional Games: Olympic regional bodies & Confederations; and - f.
 Other competitions at continental level: Confederations.